lenra-io/lenra_cli/docs/commands/dev/terminal.md

 ---
 title: Dev terminal
+description: The dev terminal is a command prompt that let  you run only Lenra specific commands.
+It has his own history.
 ---

 The dev terminal is a command prompt that let  you run only Lenra specific commands.
 It has his own history.